RatseerOfRattesse/MACCWiki/docs/Misc/index.md

     ---

-    A simple video game made by Rat and Old Man for the Daydream Vancouver Jam and later entered into Daydream Global, where it earned #34 out of around 250 games.
+    A simple video game made by Ethan and Kayden for the Daydream Vancouver Jam and later entered into Daydream Global, where it earned #34 out of around 250 games.

     [:octicons-arrow-right-24: Choose To Lose](https://ratseerofrattesse.itch.io/choose-to-lose)